How can plants help us cope with global challenges?

 - Plant ecology and evolutionary biology

-- Evolutionary history and systematics of plants and fungi
+- Diversity and systematics of plants and fungi

 - Species identification

-By completing your Master’s thesis (30 credits) you will show that
+By completing your Master’s thesis (30 credits), you will show that you are:

-- You are able to design and carry out experiments under supervision
+- able to design and carry out experiments under supervision

-- You are profoundly familiar with the topic of your thesis
+- profoundly familiar with the topic of your thesis

 - Design and planning of the study